 Gig work is a way to build experience and get paid.
 Here are several steps you can take to find jobs...

-- Consider other positions.
-You may be able to apply your skills to other jobs you haven’t yet considered but can find more quickly and easily.
+Consider other positions.
+You may be able to apply your skills to other jobs you have not yet considered but can find more quickly and easily.
 For example, if you typically find gigs as an academic writer, you might consider finding web content writing jobs.

 Supplement with remote work.
-If you’re finding it difficult to get gig work, you might also consider looking for remote or online work.
+If you are finding it difficult to get gig work, you might also consider looking for remote or online work.
 There are options available for people with little or no experience, such as data entry or transcription work.